sherpa/sherpa/README.md

-At the top level of the Sherpa distribution, used to [build Sherpa](#2c-build-sherpa), use the following commands to add the test data set inti the `sherpa-test-data/` directory (this assumes that the source code was installed with `git` and not unpacked from a tarball):
+At the top level of the Sherpa distribution, used to [build Sherpa](#2c-build-sherpa), use the following commands to add the test data set into the `sherpa-test-data/` directory (this assumes that the source code was installed with `git` and not unpacked from a tarball):

     $ git submodule init